 Even though the fact the Media Mod had its own set of inbuilt mics, the thing that a lot of vloggers focused in on was that the Media Mod allowed a clean and contained solution for attaching external microphones – which opened up a whole range of options.

-Now obviously the perfect solution to this whole audio thing would be a built in 3.5mm jack as standard (fingers crossed for the Hero 9!) or even great unbuild audio, but for now the Media Mod provides a pretty clean solution and opens up the option for a range of external mics.
+Now obviously the perfect solution to this whole audio thing would be a built in 3.5mm jack as standard (maybe Hero 10?!) or even great inbuilt audio, but for now the Media Mod provides a pretty clean solution and opens up the option for a range of external mics.

 External Microphone Options

-So if you’re looking at the Hero 8 as your GoPro for vlogging and are prepared to make some additional investment to bump up the audio quality the Media Mod + external mic combo is the way to go.
+So if you’re looking at the Hero 8 or Hero 9 as your GoPro for vlogging and are prepared to make some additional investment to bump up the audio quality the Media Mod + external mic combo is the way to go.

 And there are plenty of options to choose from for all setups and of course budget, but here are some of the most commonly used ones;